 Map which accompanies the Report of the Boundary Commissioners for England and Wales,1885.

 The best quality images by far are from the excellent National Library of Scotland's website.
 They provide the Ordnance Survey's six-inch series for England and Wales between 1842-1952.
 Either as individual sheets, or a zoomable overlay layer (1888-1913) on modern Google and OS maps, or as a zoomable layer (1888-1913) side-by-side with modern Google and OS maps.

 British-history.ac.uk or through the links supplied for each location in our A to Z of Essex places.
 They are at medium resolution and some individual details are difficult to make out, but they are detailed enough to identify some individual houses and features, and follow the trail of a census return.

 Similar quality but a high quality image can be purchased.

-Good quality images viewable through their new 'enhanced view' interface.
-No save option, but a high quality images for framing can be purchased.
+Reasonble quality images but no save option.
+High quality images for framing can be purchased.